 - Strengthening core/hip musculature

-- Strengthening muscles which directly control foot pronation
+- Strengthening muscles that control foot pronation

 - Stretching tight musculature

 - Footwear assessment & correction